SAP-samples/sap-tech-bytes/README.md

   - A recent question prompted this content.
 A customer had an existing SAP HANA only project they had created in the SAP Business Application Studio.
 They now wanted to add OData service functionality to this project.
 In SAP Web IDE you would run a wizard to add a Node.js module which ...
 - [SAP Tech Bytes: Exploring SAP-samples with gh and fzf](https://blogs.sap.com/?p=1311682) by DJ Adams (Tue Apr 06 2021)
   - Discover repositories that might be useful for you by exploring them from the command line with a couple of powerful tools.
 The SAP-samples organisation on GitHub contains many repositories with sample code on various SAP technology topics.
 There’s also a new show SAP Samples Spotlight on our SAP Developers YouTube ...
-- [SAP Tech Bytes: SAP HANA Mass Input with Duplicates](https://blogs.sap.com/?p=1300544) by Thomas Jung (Tue Mar 16 2021)
-  - Recently I was working on a project and hit a rather interesting challenge.
-I needed to insert large datasets from multiple Excel spreadsheets into SAP HANA.
-That alone wouldn’t be too difficult, but my situation had a few wrinkles.
-First the data I needed to process would contain duplicate entries ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos